Sometimes I wonder if therapists, in general, have a bit of an image problem. So this month I decided to play the role of Agony Aunt.

 As the relationship matures and develops, we need to bring in compassion.
 This allows us to understand and excuse the naughtiness, the lateness, the strange habits, the occasional inflexibility, the weaknesses.

 Within the last year or two I seem to have developed a fear of flying.
 I still travel by plane, of course, because there are places I want to see and places I need to go.
 But flying makes me feel considerably more anxious than it ever used to.

 Being a therapist, I’ve naturally done a huge amount of navel-gazing and self-reflection as to what this fear is about and why it has developed.

 Did you know that NZ has a Productivity Commission?
 I didn’t, until I Googled ‘productivity’ in order to write this blog.
 According to the website, “The Government has asked the Commission to investigate how to make overall improvements in the design and operation of regulatory regimes in New Zealand.”

 Productivity is defined by Statistics New Zealand as “a measure of how efficiently production inputs are being used within the economy to produce output.”
 It goes on to say that a key determinant of a nation’s standard of living is an improvement in productivity.

 But have we gone too far with productivity?
 Has it become an obsession?
 Do we conflate the meaning of productivity with stress, busyness and over-achievement?

-As we continue to roll into 2017, we’ve decided to make March ‘change’ month on DPSN.
-We’ve asked our bloggers to let us know their thoughts on change – be it positive or negative experiences, how people cope with change in themselves or others, or how the world is changing around us.
+June is ‘obsessions’ month on DPSN.
+We’ve asked our bloggers to tell us all about their secret (or not so secret!) obsession.
+Whether they’re healthy or a causing a problem, common or something entirely unique, we want to know what you’re obsessed with (or what you think of the obsessions you see around you).
 As always, we’re keen for you to be part of the conversation, so let us know your thoughts on change in the comments below, or jump over to our Facebook page to join the conversation.